Deal with it or park it.May 14, 2020

-Anytime you experience a setback that increases your stress, anger or anxiety, the ability for your brain to function optimally is at risk.
+Anytime you experience a personal setback that increases your stress, anger or anxiety, the ability for your brain to function optimally is challenged.
 That’s not only bad for you—packing around unresolved issues can have a significant impact on personal and workplace relationships.

 Let’s say for a moment you decide to hang out in the void between dealing with it or moving on.
 You ruminate on what you could say or think of all the things that upset you.
 For most people, this causes even more angst and increases stress levels.
 Ongoing stress is bad for the body, and it is like chemical warfare for the brain.
 Left unchecked, it will ravage brain cells and increase the likelihood of cognitive disease.